-3 Title 16 (Commercial Practices), Title 1500 (Hazardous Substances and Articles; Administration and Enforcement Regulations) of the Code of Federal Regulations.
-The regulations under this part implement the Federal Hazardous Substances Act, PL 86-613, 15 USC 1261 et seq., which requires that certain hazardous household products to bear warning labels alerting consumers to potential hazards.
+4 Title 16 (Commercial Practices), Part 1500 (Hazardous Substances and Articles; Administration and Enforcement Regulations) of the Code of Federal Regulations.
+The regulations under this part implement the Federal Hazardous Substances Act, PL 86-613, 15 USC 1261 et seq., which requires that certain hazardous household products bear warning labels alerting consumers to potential hazards.

-4 Title 16 (Commercial Products), Part 1507 (Fireworks Devices) of the Code of Federal Regulations.
-The regulations under Part 1507 set out the performance and construction requirements of fireworks sold in the U.S.
+5 Title 16 (Commercial Products), Part 1507 (Fireworks Devices) of the Code of Federal Regulations.
+The regulations under Part 1507 set out the performance and construction requirements of consumer-grade fireworks sold in the U.S.